 Another sub-type of private foundation is the private operating foundation.
 A private operating foundation is “operating” because, unlike the nonoperating foundation, is envisioned to advance its 501(c)(3) purposes primarily by running its own programs and initiatives.

 In order to be subclassified as a private nonoperating foundation, a private foundation must use either 85% of 5% of its total non-program assets value, or 85% of its net income (subject to certain adjustments), each year, on its own 501(c)(3) program related operations and activities.
-In addition, to be subclassified as a private nonoperating foundation, a private foundation must also fulfil the “assets test,” “endowment test,” or “support test.”
+In addition, to be subclassified as a private nonoperating foundation, a private foundation must also fulfil one of the three following tests:

 Exempt Operating Foundations